-The Story of Farmer and the Scientist
+The Story of Farmer & The Scientist

 – Jess Dwyer

-Looking back, I learnt so much from all the farm jobs I did.
-From pruning, fruit-picking and later, vineyard operator and grape-harvester driver.
-Being a cellar-rat/forkie at a large winery was a huge eye-opener.
-Winery work really is 5% romance and 95% heavy-lifting, especially at the larger scale.
-All of this helps us make decisions in the vineyard and business from a totally practical perspective.
-Having physically done most jobs imaginable in the vineyard and winery, we know the technicalities and constraints, from years of personal experience.
-I might have grumbled to myself some cold mornings when my hands were sore and stiff from pruning for months in a contract crew – but geez when that sun would come out, and you had a good audiobook going there are few places like it.
-Those years of experience is completely invaluable to our business now.
+All of these experiences help us to not only be unafraid of hard work and trying new things but to make decisions in the vineyard/business from a totally practical perspective.
+Having physically done most jobs imaginable in the vineyard and winery, we know the technicalities and constraints from years of work experience.
+I might have sworn a few profanities to myself some freezing cold mornings with sore hands from months of pruning – and when you are in a contract labour crew, butt-head supervisors, not naming Brian; like to drive the whip speed-wise.
+But geez when that sun would come out, and you had a good audiobook going there are few places like it.
+Those years are completely invaluable to our business now.

-Fresh deals from the Farmer and the Scientist
+Fresh deals from Farmer & the Scientist

 By joining our mailing list you get a code for a 5% discount online, and you find out first about new vintages and varieties.